 Material costs: still elevated

 Lumber, drywall, insulation, and fixtures all saw dramatic price increases during 2020-2022.
-Lumber in particular hit historic highs, with 2x4 prices tripling at peak.
 Most materials have come down from their peaks but haven't returned to pre-pandemic levels.
 Quartz and engineered stone countertops are roughly 25% more than 2019 levels.
 Appliances are 15-30% more expensive.
 Even basic items like paint and fasteners cost noticeably more.

 Labour: the real driver